RolfBremer/in-dexter/in-dexter.typ

 // @param sort-order (default: upper) a function to control how the entry is sorted.
 // @param entry-casing (default: first-letter-up) a function to control how the
 //        entry key is displayed (when no display parameter is provided).
+// @param range-delimiter (default: [--]) the delimiter to use in ranges, like the
+//        em-dash in "1--42".
 // @param spc (default: "f.")
 Symbol(s) to mark a Single-Page-Continuation.
 //        If set to none, a numeric range is used instead, like "42-43".
 // @param mpc (default: "ff.")
 Symbol(s) to mark a Multi-Page-Continuation.